DanStevens/ieproxy/README.md

 =======

-A Windows batch script for outputting or modifying proxy settings for Internet Explorer.
+A Windows batch script for outputting or modifying proxy settings for Internet Explorer via the command line.
 This is achieved by using the Windows REG command to modify registry settings.

 Usage
 -----